cgyurgyik/cgyurgyik.github.io/content/news/systemx-talk.md

 date = 2025-10-14
 +++

-Gave a lightning talk and poster presentation for the SystemX conference about decoupling layout optimizations from algorithms.
+Lightning talk and poster presentation for the SystemX conference about decoupling layout optimizations from algorithms.